PeterRui/perl4amplicon/README.md

 If you use -i “fq/*.fastq”, it means all fastq files in the input directory “fq”.

-Example of the text file including 2 primers:
+Example of the tab-delimited text file including 2 rows (i.e., 2 primers):

 GMRCCIGGIGTIGGYTGYGC	nifH-2F